-Deploying firewalls and Managed Services is often treated purely as a monetisation exercise.
+Deploying firewalls and GMS Messaging Protection are often treated purely as a monetisation exercise.
 But on top of securing revenues, both of these play a critical role in protecting a network’s subscribers, and consequently its reputation.
 To make the most of this aspect of mobile network protection, MNOs ought to familiarise themselves with existing regulations, legislation and initiatives, and use these as tools with which to guide their filtering and firewall efforts.

 Protecting the value of SMS

 One core concern in protecting subscribers is preserving the utility of SMS as channel.
 An unsecured channel will be more susceptible to fraud and abuse (including spam, perceived or real) which reflects badly on the channel as a whole.
 Subscribers that experience fraud will be less inclined to trust and use SMS messaging in the future.

 MEF reported spam becoming a worryingly common phenomenon — 30% of respondents to a recent survey reported receiving spam.
 Worse still, SMS has been use to try and steal a quarter of subscribers’ data.

 But even if we only focus on things that affect the user experience, like spam, it is still important to carefully curate the SMS messaging channel.
 Text is an incredibly personal means of communication, and the public and regulators alike are increasingly concerned about data sovereignty.

 According to the United Nations Conference on Trade and Development, 66% of countries currently have some kind of legislation protecting citizens’ data, with a further 10% considering draft legislation.
 In some cases operators will be bound by these regulations, in others there will be an expectation that regulations should protect the subscriber from unwanted messaging.
 At the very least, there will be a perception that their data has been mishandled if users experience spam and misleading or unwanted messaging.
 (The EU’s GDPR, for example, stipulates that users must opt in to receiving messages.)